 Talk to your doctor before using Hympavzi.

-Before you start using Hympavzi, it is very important to talk to your doctor about using other factor VIII and factor IX products (products that help blood clot but work in a different way from Hympavzi) while using Hympavzi.
-You may need to use other factor VIII or factor IX products to treat episodes of breakthrough bleeding while using Hympavzi.
-Carefully follow your healthcare provider’s instructions regarding when and how to use these factor VIII or factor IX products while using Hympavzi.
+Before you start using Hympavzi, it is very important to talk to your doctor about using other factor VIII and factor IX products or “bypassing agents” (products that help blood clot but work in a different way from Hympavzi) while using Hympavzi.
+This is because treatment with factor VIII and factor IX products or bypassing agents may need to change while receiving Hympavzi.
+Examples of bypassing agents include activated prothrombin complex concentrate (aPCC) and recombinant FVIIa (rFVIIa).
+You may need to use other factor VIII or factor IX products or bypassing agents to treat episodes of breakthrough bleeding while using Hympavzi.
+Carefully follow your healthcare provider’s instructions regarding when and how to use these products while using Hympavzi.

 Blood clots (thromboembolic events)